aruntk/kickstart-meteor-polymer/README.md

-> Checkout this branch. using polymer npm package instead of bower. https://github.com/aruntk/kickstart-meteor-polymer/tree/npm
+> Use npm for polymer instead of bower. https://github.com/aruntk/kickstart-meteor-polymer/tree/npm
+> Use app-route element for routing instead of flow router https://github.com/aruntk/kickstart-meteor-polymer-with-app-route

 # Synthesis is meteor + polymer